Environment

 [Long-term goal] Fujikura Group Long-term Environmental Vision 2050

-Fujikura Group established its Long-Term Environmental Vision 2050 in 2016, taking into account the adoption of the Paris Agreement at the 21st Conference of the Parties to the United Nations Framework Convention on Climate Change (COP21) in 2015, and the goal of establishment CO2 emissions by 80% by 2050 (compared to 2015) in the Global Warming Countermeasures Plan of March 2016.
+Fujikura Group established its Long-Term Environmental Vision 2050 in 2016, taking into account the adoption of the Paris Agreement at the 21st Conference of the Parties to the United Nations Framework Convention on Climate Change (COP21) in 2015, and the goal of reducing CO₂ emissions by 80% by 2050 (compared to 2015) in the Global Warming Countermeasures Plan establishment in March 2016.

 Fujikura Group Long-Term Environmental Vision 2050